Nivalyx/osu-wiki/wiki/Help_Centre/Client/id.md

 Kamu hanya perlu bersabar sembari menunggu osu! memuat skor-skor yang pernah kamu torehkan sebelumnya.

-### Mengapa saya melihat jejak berwarna putih yang mengekor pergerakan kursor milik saya?
+### Mengapa saya melihat jejak berwarna putih yang mengekori gerakan kursor saya?

-**This is a special feature called *smoke* and can be used to doodle on your playfield for fun.
-Anyone who is spectating you can see the things you draw as well.**
+**Jejak putih tersebut merupakan fitur *smoke* yang dapat kamu gunakan untuk menggambar hal apapun yang kamu inginkan.
+Para pemain yang sedang menontonmu juga akan dapat melihat jejak putih ini.**

 The default keybinding for this feature is `C`, and it will work for as long as you hold the button down.
 You can rebind it at any time in the `osu!` section of the `Change keyboard bindings` options dialog.